For-each

 process items[i]

 Across the many situations where you have used these loops, the only part that changes is how each individual element is processed.
 Sometimes an item is printed.
 Sometimes its memory is freed.
 Sometimes it is reset.
-All of these different tasks are subsumed by a single, higher-order for-each function that factors out the loop and leaves the processing as a parametric hole:
+All of these different tasks may be subsumed by a single, higher-order for-each function that factors out the loop and leaves only the processing of the item as a parametric hole:

 class Collection